Weetamoo

 Weetamoo (pronounced Wee-TAH-moo) (c.
-1635-1676), also referred to as Weethao, Weetamoe, Wattimore, Namumpum, and Tatapanunum, was a Pocasset Wampanoag Native American Chief.
-She was the sunksqua, or female sachem, of the Pocasset tribe, which occupied contemporary Tiverton, Rhode Island in 1620.
-The Pocasset, which she led, was one of the tribes of the Wampanoag.
+1635-1676), also referred to as Weethao, Weetamoe, Wattimore, Namumpum, and Tatapanunum, was the leader of Pocasset Nation of the Wampanoag Confederacy.
+She was the Sunksqua, or female Sachem, of the Pocasset, which occupied contemporary Tiverton, Rhode Island in 1620.

 Early life

-Weetamoo was born in the Mattapoiset village of the Pokanoket or at Rhode Island's Taunton River area.
-Her father was Corbitant and he was sachem of the Pocasset tribe c.
-1618–1630.
+Weetamoo was born in the Mattapoiset village of the Pokanoket or around the Taunton River.
+Her father was Corbitant and he was Sachem of the Pocasset from c.
+1618 to 1630.
 She had a younger sister named Wootonekanuske and no brothers.
-From an early age, Weetamoo was exposed to the diplomatic duties of the Pocasset sachem.
-She adopted her father's views regarding the colonists.
+From an early age, Weetamoo was exposed to the diplomatic duties of her father and ended up adopting his views regarding the colonists.
 Unlike other sachems of the time, Corbitant rejected colonist and native relations.
 He believed that the land should remain in the hands of Native Americans and that the colonists must abandon the territory.

-Weetamoo was close friends with leaders of the other tribes, which later enabled her to form alliances during her reign.
-One of her close friends was Awashonks, female sachem of the Sakonnet tribe of Rhode Island.
-From a young age she was acquainted with Wamsutta and Metacomet, the sons of Massasoit, the leader of the Wampanoag Confederacy.
+Weetamoo was close friends with leaders of the other nations, which later enabled her to form alliances during her reign.
+One of her close friends was Awashonks, female sachem of the Sakonnet.
+From a young age she was acquainted with Wamsutta and Metacomet, the sons of Massasoit, the leader of the Wampanoag.
 They would both play an important part in Weetamoo's adult life.

 Weetamoo went on a vision quest that "kills the child soul", which is a rite of passage for males.
-Weetamoo is an early example of gender fluidity, performing duties of both male and female Native Americans.
+Weetamoo is an early example of gender fluidity, performing duties of both men and women.
 She learned how to build permanent and temporary shelters, grow crops, prepare hides, hunt small animals, fish, and cook.
 Weetamoo was also trained to fight and learned diplomacy and leadership by observing her father and other elders like Massasoit.